About the Polar Environment, Safety and Health Section

 Section Head: Susanne M. LaFratta-Decker

-The Polar Environment, Safety and Health Section (PESH) in the Division of Polar Programs guides environmental stewardship and safety and health activities for NSF-supported polar research.
+The Polar Environment, Safety and Health Section (PESH) in the Office of Polar Programs guides environmental stewardship and safety and health activities for NSF-supported polar research.
 The Section uses current knowledge of environmental science and engineering to ensure that NSF research and related activities in polar regions are environmentally sound.
 The Section also guides implementation of programs to prevent and treat injuries and illnesses among personnel engaged in NSF-sponsored activities in both polar regions.

 U.S. Government policy assigns NSF overall responsibility for managing U.S. activities in the Antarctic.
 The Antarctic Conservation Act (1996) assigns environmental oversight and stewardship to NSF.
 In the Arctic, NSF coordinates interagency research policy and plays a significant leadership role in promoting environmental stewardship in relation to scientific research.